A newcomer’s experience at IETF

 How we did it

 The first thing for anyone starting off with IPv6 is probably to complete the online IPv6 Fundamentals course at APNIC Academy.
 That provided a solid foundation and enabled me to figure out how to start working on the testbed setup.
-Our alumni are also part of the project effort and are great mentors to us.
+Our alumni, Akshay Revankar and Sushanth Sathesh Rao, have put tremendous effort into this project and have been great mentors to us.
 With their help, we figured out what topology we could use to ensure that the IPv6 traffic from the testbed remained isolated from the rest of the college network.
 I then started off with configuring VLANs on an L2-managed switch and setting up the end clients.
 This was followed by setting up a DNS forwarder and DHCPv6 server on two systems, which responded to the respective queries from the remaining hosts.

 After we had a minimal functioning setup established, we began documenting the process followed and the challenges faced.
 Alongside, I began exploring Neighbor Discovery snooping, which looked like a useful feature to ensure that the ND cache would not be poisoned by malicious actors within the network.